nexusosdaily-code/NexusOS-Blockchain-Hub/replit.md

 **GhostDAG Ecosystem Optimization**: Implements DAG and GhostDAG for parallel block processing (PHANTOM protocol) in blockchain consensus, and a universal DAG optimizer for dependency resolution and parallel execution across various ecosystem components.

-**DEX (Decentralized Exchange) - Layer 2 Integration**: An automated market maker (AMM) with ERC-20-like token standard, constant product formula, liquidity pools, and swap mechanisms.
+**DEX (Decentralized Exchange) - Layer 2 Integration**: An automated market maker (AMM) with ERC-20-like token standard, constant product formula, liquidity pools, and swap mechanisms. **NXT-Exclusive Base Currency**: All trading pairs must be TOKEN/NXT format (NXT is the exclusive base currency).
+Uses NativeTokenAdapter to bridge DEX with the native payment layer, ensuring NXT balances and transfers interact with the Layer 1 NativeTokenSystem.
+Trading fees (0.3%) collected from NXT side of swaps are routed to VALIDATOR_POOL via DEX_FEES account, creating economic flow from DEX activity to validators.
+UI enforces TOKEN/NXT pairing, queries NXT balances from native system, and handles NXT transfers via adapter rather than ERC-20 Token class.
 Provides interactive UI for swaps, liquidity management, and analytics.

 **Enhanced Validator Economics**: A staking and delegation system with proportional reward distribution, configurable commission rates, unbonding periods, and slashing conditions.
 Includes a validator reputation system and economic modeling for profitability.